department-of-veterans-affairs/va.gov-team/products/identity/Design Documents/MHV Unified Sign In/MHV_Unified_Sign-In.md

     - If a user has more than one ICN, the user `IS NOT` permitted to login
     - If a user has one or less ICN, the user `IS` permitted to login
  - Sec_ID: Eauth uuid
     - If a user has more than one Sec_ID, the user `IS` permitted to login.
-A [warning is published](https://github.com/department-of-veterans-affairs/vets-api/blob/c6bfa717cfe9532cbc29925587cb9c0106edd68a/lib/saml/user_attributes/ssoe.rb#L243) to sentry to alert vets-api of this occurance.
+A [warning is published](https://github.com/department-of-veterans-affairs/vets-api/blob/c6bfa717cfe9532cbc29925587cb9c0106edd68a/lib/saml/user_attributes/ssoe.rb#L243) to sentry to alert vets-api of this occurrence.
     - If a user has one or less Sec_ID, the user `IS` permitted to login

 This diagram depicts the current business requirements as described above:
 ![userattribute_businessrules](https://user-images.githubusercontent.com/71290526/151221508-6f112516-3178-43d3-9411-75c6bb41cba2.png)

+## MHV Unified Sign In Exceptions
+MHV Unified Sign In inherits the rules from the standard user attribute processing in vets-api.
+Below is an exhaustive list of the exceptations made only to the application=mhv:

+[Vets-API inspects](https://github.com/department-of-veterans-affairs/vets-api/blob/master/lib/saml/user_attributes/ssoe.rb) each of the user attributes and makes business logic decisions regarding if a user should be permitted to login to the application=mhv (myhealth.va.gov):

+- IEN:
+    - If a user has more than one IEN attribute the user `IS` permitted to login
+    - If a user has one or less IEN attributes the user `IS` permitted to login